 5. Promote Employee Health Plan Enrollment

 Part of the group health insurance renewal process involves choosing a plan.
-There are several different types of group health insurance plans for manufacturing companies to choose from, such as:
+There are several types of group health insurance plans for manufacturing companies to choose from, such as:

 - Preferred Provider Organization (PPO) – A PPO gives employees the freedom to see the provider of their choice.
 However, seeing a doctor outside of the insurance company’s network may result in a lower coverage amount.
 With a PPO, employees are not required to choose a primary care physician (PCP).